hbctraining/BMI714_Intro_to_HPC/lessons/R_studio_on_02.md

 round(sqrt(num), digit=2)
 ```

-To be to add two to our output of the round squeare root:
+Now let's add two to the output of the rounded square root:

 ```
 round(sqrt(num), digit=2) + 2